My Quiet Kitchen

 Let the cookies cool completely, then store in an airtight container.

-a tall stack of crisp almond flour cookies with a chocolate chip one leaning.
+A tall stack of crisp almond flour cookies and one with chocolate chips leaning against the stack.

 Look at that texture!
 The edges are just the right amount of crispy and the centers are pleasantly chewy, reminiscent of a really good peanut butter cookie.